🧙♂️ Welcome | The Hermit Way

 🏰 Building a Moat

 Our targets are generally too small to sustain a moat or competitive advantage.
 However, the company must have the potential to develop a moat, and managers must work tirelessly to expand it.
-This second part is crucial because complacency can lead to stagnation.
-Without continuously expanding the moat, competitors will inevitably catch up.

 Here’s Rob Vinall discussing several types of moats.
 Here’s our post on the topic.